SardarTejpalSingh/Blog-Post/README.md

 # Blog-Post
-Application for storiing all of your blog posts
+Application for storing all of your blog posts

+Built web application using Node where one can compose and save multiple blogs.
+Implemented templating using the EJS module with express for different pages with similar HTML content.